EcsRx/ecsrx.unity/docs/systems.md

 So this offers a bit more power as the `Execute` method takes both the entity in the pool and the returned data from the subscription allowing you to work with external data when processing.

 This is still a fairly new system type so will possibly have some minor changes as we move forward.

+### IManualSystem

+This is a niche system for when you want to carry out some logic outside the scope of entities, or want to have more fine grained control over how you deal with the entities matched.

+Rather than the `SystemExecutor` doing most of the work for you and managing the subscriptions and entity interactions this just provides you the `GroupAccessor` for the entities targetted and its up to you to control how they are dealt with.

+The `StartSystem` method will be triggered when the system has been added to the executor, and the `StopSystem` will be triggered when the system is removed.